Boone County Court Orders

 Articles left to widow: breakfast & dinner table ($6), 2 beds, a “Looking Glass”, wardrobe, 8 chairs, small trunk & various cooking items, 2 horses ($180), cow & calf, 5 geese, over 3 doz.
 Chickens, plow, saddle, & wagon – all quite an accumulation for an African American in Boone County.
 The estate sale (p.
 261-2) brought in $578, including tobacco ($176), corn ($120), & hogs ($200+).

-Each year, people are reimbursed by the Ct for taking care of paupers, burying drowned people, etc. Some of those that are taken care of at the county's expense are African Americans & those who took care of them for the year are then reimbursed with tax money – but one can assume that these “paupers” are not just sitting around doing nothing but are probably working for the families with whom they are staying, e.g.
+Each year, people are reimbursed by the court for taking care of paupers, burying drowned people, etc. Some of those that are taken care of at the county's expense are African Americans & those who took care of them for the year are then reimbursed with tax money – but one can assume that these “paupers” are likely working for the families with whom they are staying, e.g.

 Regular November Term, p215 – America Clark pd $75 for keeping “negro woman & infant child”.